Above is a 13 element (see element count) TV aerial and 3 element DAB aerial, illustrating the main components found on Yagi type aerials.

 * Maybe they`re hoping to be called back when it gets blown apart by the wind.
-Or maybe they think that they look more impressive (from the ground that is....) so they can charge more for the install, or even so they can, falsely, describe it as a "digital aerial"
+Or, more cynically, they think that they look more impressive (from the ground that is....) so they can charge more for the install, or even so they can, falsely, describe it as ”a digital aerial".

 The ultimate form of high gain aerial is the Phased Array though these are not generally installed just to increase gain.
 A phased array is two (or more) aerials linked together on to one downlead.
-The cables from each of the aerials to the combiner should be exactly the same length, though this is slightly less important with Log Periodics than with Yagis.
+The cables from each of the aerials to the combiner should be exactly the same length.
 The distance between the two antennas should be about one metre.
 Once the array is in situ experimentation should be undertaken to optimise the signal by varying the distance between the aerials and moving the antennas (front to back) relative to each other.
 Assuming the aerials are perfectly in phase then in theory it`s possible to obtain 3.5dB extra gain compared to a single aerial (which is a significant increase) but in practice losses in the combiner [usually a splitter “in reverse”] will generally reduce this figure to around 2dB or less.
-However, any increase in the signal to noise ratio (that has been achieved by the phased array) would be maintained.
+In fact using a simple splitter as a combiner will more or less attenuate all the signal you`ve just “gained”.
+However, any increase in the signal to noise ratio (that has been achieved by the phased array) would still be maintained.

 It cannot be over emphasised how important it is for the two antennas to be perfectly in phase at the point where the combiner joins them together therefore a decent meter (not a £20 job.....) is essential when setting up a phased array.
 Any phase difference may very well give less gain, in fact if the two aerials were 180 degrees out of phase it would be theoretically possible to get no signal at all, not that this would ever actually happen in the real world !